gharazka/Biggest-Square/README.md

 ## Getting Started:

-    Run make to compile the C program.
+    Run 'make' to compile the C program.

-    Execute make out to run the program.
+    Execute 'make out' to run the program.

     Follow the prompts to provide map dimensions and specify the map empty, full and obstacle characters.